ucsb-cs8-m18/ucsb-cs8-m18.github.io/_lab/lab04.md

 This lab was pretty "cookbook"&mdash;for the most part, you were led by the hand through it.

-If you did it all correctly, you should be able to submit your convert.py and lab04.py files to submit.cs, and get a perfect score right away.
+If you did it all correctly, you should be able to submit your convert.py and lab04.py files and get a perfect score right away.

 If you don't get a perfect score, it's likely either because: